kapouer/sharpie/README.md

 A simple express middleware for resizing images using sharp and pipes.

-When format parameter is not set and content negotiation allows it, jpeg, png, and tiff images are converted to webp images, and Vary:Accept is set on the response headers.
+When format parameter is not set and content negotiation allows it, jpeg, png, and tiff images are converted to webp or avif images, and Vary:Accept is set on the response headers.

 sharpie (>= 4.6.0) needs sharp at any version compatible with your system, and as such sharp is listed as a peer dependency.